October 2013 – Present

 - Nonprofits selected will be coached to create and implement viable earned-income plans.

 - Participating nonprofits will present business plans to investors, donors, and funders in a "fast-pitch" presentation designed to attract needed startup/growth capital.

 - Participating nonprofits will be mentored as they implement earned-income plans.

 - Participating nonprofits will learn and share from each other at key times.

 - Consultants will track and monitor progress for a year following the implementation of the earned-income plans.

 Is there a fee to participate?

-Four nonprofits from Manatee, Sarasota, and Charlotte counties have opted to take on the 30-month process that will provide the opportunity to develop and implement business plans to build capacity, boost revenue, and strengthen their impact in the region during 2017 and 2018:
+Five nonprofits from Manatee, Sarasota, and Charlotte counties have begun the 30-month process that will provide each the opportunity to develop and implement business plans in order to build capacity, boost revenue, and strengthen their impact in the region during 2018 and 2019:

 Humane Society of Manatee County